 The Siemens SENTRON 5SM9625-0KK is a 2-pole residual current unit (RC unit) from the 5SM9 design series, rated 63 A at 230/400 V AC with a 300 mA tripping residual current.
-It's a type AC instantaneous device — meaning it responds to sinusoidal AC fault currents only, without intentional time delay, so it trips immediately when leakage exceeds 300 mA.
 That 300 mA threshold puts it in the fire-protection range rather than personnel protection (which typically requires 30 mA or lower), so it's sized for branch-circuit or feeder protection where the goal is equipment and wiring insulation fault detection, not shock prevention.

 Thermal derating — the real-world current capacity